serverlessworkflow/specification/specification.md

 is not explicitly terminated by using the `terminate` property of the [state end definition](#End-Definition)).

-By default, as decribed in the [Core Concepts](#Core-Concepts) section, a workflow instance is terminated once there are no more active paths being executed.
+By default, as decribed in the [Core Concepts](#Core-Concepts) section, a workflow instance is terminated once there are no more active execution paths.
 By setting `adhoc` to `true`, you can bypass this default behavior.
-In this case once there are no active workflow starting states, instead of terminating the instance, the instance should be kept alive and the workflow starting state should become active again.
+In this case once there are no active workflow execution paths, instead of terminating the instance, the instance should be kept alive and the workflow starting state should become active again.
 In this scenario you must pay close attention to the state [end definition](#End-Definition) as the only way to terminate a workflow instance when `adhoc` is set to `true` is by explicitly ending an execution path with the end definition `terminate` property, or by using the workflow [execution timeout](#ExecTimeout-Definition) definition.